Open source · Apache-2.0 · v1.6.1 stable on npm

 $ open http://127.0.0.1:3501

-Ship sovereign agents
+Ship agents you actually control